 Young black males

 As an administrator at the University of Central Florida, hell nobody’s keeping anybody, any black young male out of the University of Central Florida.
 Young black males are keeping themselves out of the University of Central Florida.
 And if they believe that flexing their muscles and shooting someone with a 22 Special – I want to show you something.
 Look at that submarine.
 And you see this little dark skinned fellow smiling, that’s my grandson, one of five black men on a submarine with a 160 white males.
 And to be on that submarine you have to have yourself pulled together….

-I think there’s still racism, but I also think there’s ignorance, empathy, and cowardice.
+I think there’s still racism, but I also think there’s ignorance, apathy, and cowardice.
 That’s what, I call it: “Refusing to compete.”

 Colonel Robert Gould Shaw